3 Ways to Develop a Culture of Accountability

 If you’re a business owner, you know the feeling of balancing the world on your plate.
 Your main priority is to make your business succeed, and your hope is that you build out a high-performing team that delivers success.
 You may have hired the most qualified employees, but how are you ensuring that they deliver?

 You might want to consider assessing your internal culture of accountability.
-From a finance perspective, accountability directly corresponds to accuracy and trust within a team.
-This holds true for the rest of a business.
+From a financial perspective, accountability directly corresponds to accuracy and trust within a team.
+This holds true for the rest of the business.
 As a leader, you have a direct responsibility to develop and maintain this culture.

 Oftentimes, the term “accountability” has a negative connotation in the workplace.
 Employees might associate the word with punishment, slave driver-type management, or tattling.
 However, at its core, accountability is a way of uniting employees to achieve the performance goals of the team (and ultimately, the company).